 Unit 1: Operations with Rational Numbers

-Unit 2: Expressions and Equations
+2A - Expressions and 2B - Equations

 Students build on their understanding of order of operations